 Parkinson’s Disease

-Parkinson’s disease tends to strike people age 60 and older; however, 5 to 10 percent of cases are “early onset.”
+Many aspects of Parkinson’s disease remain a mystery.
+Although the disease tends to strike older people, 5 to 10 percent of cases are “early onset.”
 The disease can be inherited, but the majority of cases are “spontaneous” with no apparent cause.
 Environmental factors, such as exposure to pesticides, have been linked to an increased risk of Parkinson’s disease.

 Currently, there are no therapeutics to treat the root cause of the disease, but there are drugs to help relieve symptoms.
 Patients frequently receive a medication called levodopa, also called L-dopa, which nerve cells can use to boost the brain’s dopamine supply.